The following is a tentative roster and is subject to change. Please be sure to check back often

 Tom Leveen is thrilled to joining the DNRS faculty again, after having attended twice as a student himself.
 He is the author of five young adult novels (PARTY; ZERO; MANICPIXIEDREAMGIRL; SICK; and RANDOM) with Random House, Abrams/Amulet, and Simon Pulse.
 He brings to his classes more than 20 years of theatre background as an actor and director and has presented and/or keynoted for the Romance Writers of America, SCBWI, Phoenix ComiCon, Tucson Festival of Books, Las Vegas Book Festival, and more.
-He was also an instructor for Piper’s Your Novel Year 2014.Website
+He is also an instructor for Piper’s Your Novel Year.Website

 - Barry Lyga